ZupIT/horusec-docs/content/en/docs/References/Vulnerabilities/Open source tools/Security Tools.md

  [**YarnAudit**](https://classic.yarnpkg.com/en/docs/cli/audit/) is a security tool that makes dependency audit on **yarn** packages on **Javascript** projects.

-It sends a description of the configured dependencies in your project to the default register and requests a report of the vulnerabilities.
+It sends a description of the configured dependencies of your project to the default register and requests a report of the vulnerabilities.